This article includes best practices for running a Split Synchronizer.

 Alerting on logs

-If you wish to augment alerts using log based alerts, considering the following:
+To augment alerts using log-based alerts, considering the following:

-During Redis errors the Split Sync will show the following lines:
+During Redis errors, the Split Sync shows the following lines:

 connect: connection refused